 What Are the Signs of an Imminent Flowpocalypse?

-To Hansen, the signs are evident.
-To solve this, there’s a strong shift to ensure that your technology can be used not only by developers and integrators but also analysts and those with non-technical backgrounds like business users who rely on business applications.
+To Hansen, the signs are evident – there’s no cohesiveness to your strategy.
+To solve this, there’s a strong shift to ensure that your technology can be used not only by developers and integrators but also analysts and those with non-technical backgrounds like business users who rely on business apps.

-Initially, Hansen points to the rise in first-party flow tools that have automation built into the platform.
+Initially, Hansen points to the rise in first-party flow tools that have automation built into the platform (like ones from Slack, Atlassian and Microsoft).
 Overall, first-party tools are beneficial when you are dealing with more straightforward workflows and integrations.

 If you have no new accounts coming in, common use cases and external apps already authenticated with the platform, it’s very easy to set up triggers to prompt actions in your workflows.
 No much to worry about, says Hansen.